michaelstaake/Pawpile/README.md

 To disable this behavior (not recommended), set OPENAI_API_AUTH_REQUIRED=false.

 Pawpile currently supports `/v1/models` and `/v1/chat/completions`.

-Tool-calling fields on chat-completions requests are forwarded to the active runtime, including `tools`, `tool_choice`, `parallel_tool_calls`, and the legacy `functions` / `function_call` fields.
+Tool-calling fields on chat-completions requests are forwarded to the active runtime.
 Tool-bearing requests are rejected unless tool calling is enabled for that model in the model settings.

 ```bash
 curl http://localhost:8000/v1/chat/completions \